11 Utah Scenic Byways for Leaf Peeping

 Approaching from the east on Fish Lake Scenic Byway, you’ll pass the forest’s prize jewel, Fish Lake, which is known for its recreational bliss and yellow-blazen aspen forests.
 Seize the opportunity for a scenic drive in Utah to see the leaves change on an aspen clone known as Pando, which is believed to be the heaviest organism ever found at nearly 13 million pounds.
 Pando is located about 1 mile southwest of Fish Lake on state Route 25.
 If you want to pair your drive with mountain biking, hiking, camping, or fishing for eager-to-bite mackinaw and rainbow trout, make sure to add this spot your autumn itineraries bucket list.
 Learn more about the Fishlake Loop

-On the western side of the forest, the Beaver Canyon Scenic Byway climbs from the town of Beaver to a high point at Eagle Point Ski Resort.
+On the western side of the forest, the Beaver Canyon Scenic Byway rambles from the town of Beaver to a high point at Eagle Point Ski Resort.
 If you’re feeling adventurous and your clearance allows, continue the route on the unpaved Kimberly/Big John Scenic Backway over volcanic remnants that are now the 12,000-foot Tushar Mountains and down into the Sevier River Valley corridor.
 Learn more about this backway

 Pair with a Miraculously Resilient Landscape